Col-E/recaf-developer-documentation/misc/how-to-improve-test-cases.md

 <figure><img src="../.gitbook/assets/Coverage-Class-Source.png" alt=""><figcaption><p>Green means all branches are covered.
 Yellow means some were covered.
 Red means the code was missed.</p></figcaption></figure>

 Naturally the more code that is covered the better.
 So using these reports to figure out where coverage is missing from really helps.

+## Checking code coverage online

+If you want to see the current code coverage statistics and color-coded source without running the tests locally you can check out the latest [codecov.io/Col-E/Recaf](https://app.codecov.io/gh/Col-E/Recaf) report.